 10. Hitman: Codename 47 (2000)

-The first Hitman game caused a sensation back in 2000, as this was a game that was as much about action and stealth.
+The first Hitman game caused a sensation back in 2000.
+Here was a game that was as much about action and stealth.
 You could blaze through levels Rambo-style, but you could also waltz in like a ninja, put a bullet in your opponent’s head and leave undetected: a more satisfying course of action.

 Hitman: Codename 47 had its issues: poor controls let the party down, and the graphics are not pretty to look at these days, obviously.
 Developer IO Interactive made many improvements in the 2002 sequel – a far superior game.
 But at least this game deserves credit for introducing antihero Agent 47, and started a series which has remained popular to this day.